DominikGithub/price_forecasting/README.md

 #### Review
 The tree based model achieves significantly smaller error metrics on the evaluation sets for the short term prediction scenario and handles non saisonale spiky patterns better.
 While the tree based model outperforms the prohpet model on long term predictions on a smaller distance.
-Data set extension adding artifical feature dimensions, does only contribute benefitial to the prediction accuracy in the short horizon scenario.
+Data set extension adding artifical feature dimensions, does only contribute benefitial to the prediction accuracy in the short horizon scenarion.

 ## Optimization Strategy